Group Executive Committee

 He has led numerous assignments in the area of information systems architecture and technologies within the Alcatel group, Sema group and subsequently at Ernst & Young consultants.
 At the time of Ernst & Young’s merger with Cap Gemini in 2000, he occupied several executive functions within Cap Gemini France.

 In 2004, he joined Air France-KLM as assistant to the Group’s general manager of information systems.
 He oversaw IT strategy and contributed to the integration of the Air France and KLM information systems.

-Marcel de Nooijer, 48 years old, holds a Business Administration and Management degree from the Erasmus University (Rotterdam) and a Master of Science in Geology from the Utrecht University.
+Marcel de Nooijer, 48 years old, holds a Business Administration and Management Degree from the Erasmus University (Rotterdam) and a Master of Science in Geology from Utrecht University.

-He joined KLM in 1995 and has gained commercial and operational experience working in various positions at KLM, and its cargo division, as well as at Air France-KLM.
+He joined KLM in 1995 and gained operational and commercial experience working at various positions at KLM, and its cargo division, as well as at Air France-KLM.

-He has been General Manager South East Asia & South West Pacific of KLM from 2000 to 2003, Vice President EMEA KLM Cargo from 2003 to 2006, Vice President Europe Air France-KLM Cargo from 2006 to 2009.
+He was appointed General Manager South-East Asia and South-West Pacific at KLM from 2000 to 2003, Vice President EMEA KLM Cargo from 2003 to 2006, and Vice President Europe Air France-KLM Cargo from 2006 to 2009.

-He took the position of Vice President Commercial Europe & North Africa Air France-KLM, from 2009 to 2012.
+He subsequently took up the position of Vice President Commercial Europe and North Africa Air France-KLM from 2009 to 2012.

-Marcel de Nooijer was appointed as Managing Director at Martinair Holland and Member of Executive Committee of KLM in 2013.
-Since November 2013, he is Executive Vice President KLM Cargo.
+In 2013, Marcel de Nooijer was appointed as Managing Director at Martinair Holland and member of the KLM executive committee.
+Since November 2013, he has been Executive Vice President KLM Cargo.